No vocals (except for background vocals) to allow the listener to sing with the arrangement as if he/she were the vocalist.

 Easy-going, folk song about a childhood friend who passed away from lymphoma.
 He was the class clown who always made people laugh and brightened up their day.
 He had joined the military, sobered up, straightened out his life, married, and had young children at the time of his death.
 Arranged and performed by Jim West.

-This is a warm, nostalgic tribute to this author/composer’s father who was alcoholic, a very hard worker, lived for his family, and showed his love through his works, not his words.
-Style of music falls somewhere between pop and country.
-Arranged and performed by Jim West.
+Somewhat of a folk song, this is a warm, nostalgic tribute to this author/composer’s father who was alcoholic, a very hard worker, lived for his family, and showed his love through his works, not his words.